awsdocs/amazon-ec2-user-guide/doc_source/ec2rl_install.md

 + Software requirements:
   + Python 2\.7\.9\+ or 3\.2\+

+The `AWSSupport-TroubleshootSSH` runbook installs EC2Rescue for Linux and then uses the tool to check or attempt to fix common issues that prevent a remote connection to a Linux machine via SSH\.
+For more information, and to run this automation, see [AWSSupport\-TroubleshootSSH](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-awssupport-troubleshootssh.html)\.

 If your system has the required Python version, you can install the standard build\.
 Otherwise, you can install the bundled build, which includes a minimal copy of Python\.

 **To install the standard build**